gumyr/build123d/docs/tips.rst

 on the default ``Plane.XY``.

 ***************************************************************
-Don't Builders inherent workplane/coordinate sytems when nested
+Don't Builders inherit workplane/coordinate sytems when nested
 ***************************************************************

-Some users expect that nested Builders will inherent the workplane or coordinate system from their parent Builder - this is not true.
+Some users expect that nested Builders will inherit the workplane or coordinate system from their parent Builder - this is not true.
 When a Builder is instantiated, a workplane is either provided by the user or it defaults to ``Plane.XY``.
 Having Builders inherent coordinate systems from their parents could result in confusion when they are nested as well as change their behaviour depending on which scope they are in.
-Inherenting coordinate systems isn't necessarily incorrect, it was considered for build123d but ultimately the simple static approach was taken.
+Inheriting coordinate systems isn't necessarily incorrect, it was considered for build123d but ultimately the simple static approach was taken.